TheRetroMike/htn-stratum-bridge/README.md

 `docker compose -f docker-compose-all.yml up -d` will run the bridge with default settings.
-This assumes a local kaspad node with default port settings and exposes port 5555 to incoming stratum connections.
+This assumes a local htnd node with default port settings and exposes port 5555 to incoming stratum connections.